LCOM Mentors Program

-*Underrepresented in Medicine includes those groups that are statistically underrepresented in medicine based on their numbers in the U.S. population and encompasses students who fall into any of the following categories:
+*Underrepresented and underserved in medicine includes those groups that are statistically underrepresented in medicine based on their numbers in the U.S. population and encompasses students who fall into any of the following categories:

-- From racial or ethnic groups underrepresented in medicine, including Latinx, Hispanic, Black, African American, Alaska/Hawaii Native, Native American)
+- From racial or ethnic groups underrepresented in medicine, including Latino/a, Hispanic, Black, African American, Alaska/Hawaii Native, and Native American

 - From economically disadvantaged backgrounds